 INT can be connected to the interrupt input of a microcontroller.
 By sending an interrupt signal on this line, the remote I/O can inform the microcontroller if there is incoming data on its ports without having to communicate via the IC bus.
-Thus, the PCA9534 can remain a simple slave device.
+Thus, the PCA9538 can remain a simple slave device.

-The device's outputs (latched) have high-current drive capability for directly driving LEDs.
+The device outputs (latched) have high-current drive capability for directly driving LEDs.
 It has low current consumption.

-Three hardware pins (A0, A1, and A2) are used to program and vary the fixed IC address and allow up to eight devices to share the same IC bus or SMBus.
+Two hardware pins (A0 and A1) are used to program and vary the fixed IC address and allow up to four devices to share the same IC bus or SMBus.